If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 However if you are considering purchasing your own PrEP medication online you should buy it from a reliable source and you should seek advice and support from an NHS sexual health clinic to assess whether the medication is right for you, and to ensure that essential tests are carried out before and during treatment.

-Watch this short film which was made as part of the 2015 HIV in school campaign by Chiva, a registered charity working across the UK and Ireland to improve care for HIV positive children and their families.
+This short film was made as part of the 2015 HIV in school campaign by Chiva, a registered charity working across the UK and Ireland to improve care for HIV positive children and their families.

 Not an STI but STIs can trigger it.